-We are a small but very active group of Christian women currently drawn from the Anglican, Catholic, Churches of Christ, Presbyterian, The Salvation Army, and Uniting Church denominations.
-(ABN 29 189 857 367)
+We are a small but very active group of Christian women currently drawn from the Anglican, Catholic, Churches of Christ, The Salvation Army, and Uniting Church denominations.
+Lutheran Women are associate members of the Unit (ABN 29 189 857 367)

 We welcome Christian women from all denominations as Associate Members.